 Several miRNAs have been shown to modulate chondrogenesis 18 including cartilage specific miR-140, which is up-regulated during chondrogenic differentiation of human MSCs 19,20.
 Previously we have examined the expression of miRNAs in regulating human fetal femur-derived SSC differentiation along chondrogenic and osteogenic lineages, identifying miR-146a involvement in regulating TGF-β signalling during chondrocyte development 21.
 The first in vivo study has shown the combined use of an antisense inhibitor of miR-221 to induce transplanted human MSCs to repair an osteochondral defect 22.
 In addition, miRNAs have been found to be aberrantly expressed in OA, suggesting dysregulation in miRNA expression may contribute to or be an indicator of disease pathogenesis 23.
 The expression of miR-146a has been shown to be up-regulated in cartilage of patients with low grade OA and postulated to function as an anti-inflammatory mediator by targeting components of intracellular inflammatory signalling including IRAK1 and TRAF6 mRNA 24.
 Thus miRNAs could be used in combination with SSCs and transplanted to defective articular sites to induce articular cartilage regeneration or directly administered to articular cartilage to modulate resident articular chondrocytes in damaged/diseased cartilage tissue OA.

 The current study has examined the role of miR-146b during TGF-β3 induced chondrogenic differentiation of human SSCs.
 This work demonstrates that miR-146b was down-regulated in human SSCs cultured in the presence of TGF-β3 and that overexpression of miR-146b suppressed SOX5 protein expression.
-25. In addition, we found miR-146b expression was upregulated in chondrocytes isolated from OA articular cartilage, indicating a role for miR-146b in OA pathogenesis.
+SOX5 is necessary for efficient chondrogenesis and in co-operation with SOX6 enhances the function of the chondrogenic transcription factor SOX9 25.
+In addition, we found miR-146b expression was upregulated in chondrocytes isolated from OA articular cartilage, indicating a role for miR-146b in OA pathogenesis.
 The novel identification of miR-146b down-regulation during chondrogenic differentiation makes miR-146b a favorable target for potential use in future reparative approaches.

 Materials and Methods